Free from UK Landlines

 Why not see if we can help with paying the excise duty to UK Customs

-How to Calculate Import Duty and VAT
+How to Calculate UK Import Duty and VAT

 A quick note before you start: